Release Notes for Version 0.99 (Water Lily)

 General

-FLORA-2 has undergone significant changes to make it more of a Web
+Flora-2 has undergone significant changes to make it more of a Web

 language.
 The system has also become more robust and many interfaces and